Ken Schrader: 2008–2013

 On May 21, 2013, he became the oldest ARCA race winner.

 On October 27, 2013, Schrader announced that he would retire from NASCAR after the 2013 season; he described it as "not retirement", but that there were "just no plans to come back"; he planned to continue competing in ARCA and dirt modified events.

 Despite his retirement, Schrader drove an entry in the 2014 Camping World Truck Series Mudsummer Classic at Eldora.
 While he was originally entered in Haas Racing Development's No. 00 truck, he instead drove his own No. 52 Federated Auto Parts truck.
 Schrader finished fourth; his best NASCAR finish in several years.
 In the 2015 running of the event, Schrader finished 11th after starting 3rd.
 In the 2016 race, now known as the Aspen Dental Eldora Dirt Derby, he drove the No. 71 Chevrolet to twelfth place finish.

 On May 27, 2017, Schrader entered into the Little 500 sprint car race held at Anderson Speedway in Anderson, Indiana, where he finished tenth.
 In July, he returned to the Eldora Truck race, driving the No. 66 Silverado for Bolen Motorsports.

 SRX

-On May 4, 2022, Schrader was announced as a driver in the Superstar Racing Experience at the track he owns, I-55 Speedway.
+On May 4, 2022, Schrader was announced as a driver in the Superstar Racing Experience at the track he owned at the time, I-55 Speedway.
 Schrader won the first heat race of the night and finished ninth in heat 2.
 At the end of the main event, Schrader finished on the podium in third.